Juul/stream-a-la-cart/README.md

 # Planned improvements

+## Improved switching speed

+HDMI has this amazingly stupid built-in copy-protection which causes a delay every time the input is switched while the devices ensure that you're not trying to make a copy of the newest Disney BluRay.
+There are fast switchers that get around this delay, but they are very very expensive.
+If it turns out that the delay is too annoying then the cheap solution is probably to use HDMI to DVI adapters to turn both sources into DVI, then use a DVI input switcher, and finally a DVI to HDMI adapter for the switcher output.
+Super hacky but it should switch instantly and cost less than $50 total.

 ## Improved camera HDMI connection

 HDMI ports are not the best for a production environment.
 It is easy to accidentally unplug the cables or pull them sideways in a way that ruins the plug or port.
 The RedMere HDMI cables from Monoprice help a lot since the thinner and more flexible cables put less strain on the connectors.